chunsanger/nulite-microblog/README.md

 ## Credits

-This theme is a conversion of the [Nulite Eleventy theme](https://github.com/chunsanger/nulite) by Chunsanger, adapted for Micro.blog by [Your Name].
+This theme is a conversion of the [Nulite Eleventy theme](https://github.com/chunsanger/nulite) by Chunsanger, adapted for Micro.blog

 ## License